Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Conclusion

 In this paper, we proved novel generalization bounds based on several topological complexities coming from TDA, namely $\alpha$-weighted lifetime sums and a new variant of metric space magnitude, which we called positive magnitude.
 Compared to previous studies, we require fewer assumptions and operate in a discrete setting in which our proposed quantities are fully computable.
 Our algorithms are flexible enough to be seamlessly integrated with diverse data domains and tasks.
 These advantages of our framework allowed us to create a computationally cheap experimental setup, as close as possible to the theoretical setup.
 We thus provided a comprehensive suite of experiments with several industry-relevant architectures across vision transformers and graph neural networks, which have not been explored yet in this literature.
 We show that our proposed topological complexities correlate well with the generalization error, outperforming the previously studied intrinsic dimensions.

 \paragraph{Limitations \& future work} The main limitation of our theory is the lack of understanding of the IT terms, while they are still smaller than most prior works.
+The presence of this term renders our bounds not fully computable in practice.
+Indeed, we are not aware of existing techniques to evaluate the MI between random sets and the dimensionality of $\wcal_{t_0 \to T}$ (billions of parameters) could make a direct computation intractable.
+Nevertheless, our work focuses on improving the topological part of the existing bounds.
+Our main goal is to demonstrate a correlation with the generalization error rather than directly quantifying the generalization.
+Our experiments show that the introduced complexities are important and meaningful in addition to being amplified in the first part of the bound, as the dependence is explicit.
 Moreover, a better understanding of the behavior of positive magnitude for small values of the scale factor $s$ would be a necessary improvement.
 Regarding our experiments, a refinement of the estimation techniques of the topological complexities would be beneficial.
 Despite experimenting with practically relevant architectures, our future works also include scaling up our empirical analysis to include larger models and datasets, in particular large language models, which are still beyond the scope of this study.

-\paragraph{Broader impact} Certifying generalization is key for safe and trusted AI systems, hence we believe that our study may have a positive societal impact on the general use of deep networks.